SESYNC-ci/sesync-ci.github.io/quickstart/_posts/2020-03-23-running-windows-parallel.md

 ---
-title: Running code in parallel on a Windows virtual machine
+title: Run Code in Parallel on a Windows Virtual Machine
 tags:
   - Virtual Machine
   - Windows
   - parallel
 ---

 If you have a program that runs only on Windows systems, and you would like to run the program in parallel, it is not possible to use SESYNC's [Slurm cluster]({{ '/faq/What-is-the-SESYNC-cluster.html' | relative_url }}).
-However, it is possible to take advantage of SESYNC's Winanalytics [virtual machine]({{ '/faq/what-is-a-virtual-machine.html' | relative_url }}) , which has multiple cores and much more available RAM than the typical laptop.
+However, it is possible to take advantage of SESYNC's Winanalytics [virtual machine]({{ '/faq/what-is-a-virtual-machine.html' | relative_url }}), which has multiple cores and much more available RAM than the typical laptop.
 You will need to write a little bit of code in PowerShell, which is Windows' shell scripting languge and is fairly similar to Bash scripting.
 Here is a quick walkthrough of how to do this.

-# Writing a PowerShell script to run multiple processes in parallel
+## Writing a PowerShell script to run multiple processes in parallel

 PowerShell scripting language provides a construction called a "[workflow](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/jj134242(v=ws.11)?redirectedfrom=MSDN)" in which you can write a loop that is executed in parallel.
 This FAQ does not go into great detail about how to write PowerShell scripts, but the following is a basic template that you can modify to create a simple script that will run multiple instances of the same program in parallel, each time taking a different file as input. *(Borrowed from [this StackOverflow answer](https://stackoverflow.com/a/56963199/2854608) by user js2010)*